oberdiek/latex-tds/readme.txt

 Example:
   cd /some/where/texmf
-  unzip latex-tds-tds
+  unzip latex-tds
 or unzip's option `-d':
-  unzip latex-tds-tds -d /some/where/texmf
+  unzip latex-tds -d /some/where/texmf

 Instead of the universe ZIP files single modules can be selected.